-Diwali is celebrated all over India during the autumn season(October).
-The festival of lights is the celebration of the victory of light over darkness, good over evil or knowledge over ignorance.
+Diwali is celebrated all over India during the autumn season(October or November).
+The festival of lights is the celebration of the victory of light over darkness, good over evil, or knowledge over ignorance.
 Diwali is the most luminous festival of the year.
 The five-day festivals are the most fun and joyous festivals of the year.

 The arrangements and poojas of the celebration last for five days.
-The homes, shops and offices are prepared by cleaning, decorating and renovating the spaces.
+The homes, shops, and offices are prepared by cleaning, decorating, and renovating the spaces.
 It is similar to clearing away all the unwanted stuff and preparing the spaces for a fresh new start.
-The religious texts also remind us to clean our heart and head of negative thoughts during the Diwali festival and let the light of knowledge and positivity show the way to a prosperous year ahead.
+The religious texts also remind us to clean our hearts and head of negative thoughts during the Diwali festival and let the light of knowledge and positivity show the way to a prosperous year ahead.

 In the north, the last day of the festival is the darkest night of the traditional month.
 The darkness is chased away with the bright diyas lit all over the house.
 Diwali is celebrated with different rituals like strengthening the relationship between husband and wife with Diwali Padwa & Govardhan Puja.
 Some also celebrate the brother-sister relationship with Bhai Puja.

 Diwali is celebrated all over the world as many Indians have migrated to different parts of the world.
-Diwali is celebrated in countries like Nepal, Srilanka etc where the Hindu religion is followed.
-Diwali holidays are a time when families look forward so tha they can spending the vacation with relatives and friends.
+Diwali is celebrated in countries like Nepal, Srilanka, etc where the Hindu religion is followed.
+Diwali holidays are a time when families look forward so that they can spending the vacation with relatives and friends.
 In modern culture, people have fun going for long family trips.

 Celebrate Diwali with Funday Holidays.
 Book your Kerala tour packages to enjoy the positivity of a refreshing vacation.
 Shed all the stress and negativity behind.
 Return fully energized and lively after a fun-filled vacation.